zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

         stockId NUMBER (6,0) NOT NULL,
         quantityOrdered NUMBER(3,0) NOT NULL);
         ```
+        Figure 124: Statement to Create the ORDERS Table

       - Click the *Run Script icon* (highlighted above) to execute both
     statements.
 You will see feedback that the table was created.
 Look for